Electronic/fiber artwork by Phillip Stearns

 "I've been waiting, so long," he said.
 I could feel his breath on my neck, his words inscribed on my skin.

 I didn't know how it all happened, how I'd fallen so far.
 I missed Will.
-I only knew that I knew so little—that I was lost.
+I only knew I knew so little—that I was lost.

 "I'm sorry," I whispered.
 My ember eyes, now coal in the moonless night.